 “Why are you so calm about this?!
 Don’t you have any compassion?”

 “No. I’m not a sheep.
 I’m not going to pretend this is something that is normal and she happen for the greater good of a selfish woman’s life.
 Why do you think I wanted to steer clear of this place?
 I knew she was alive.
 The signs were everywhere.
 Besides, you know what the Wipers want to do with Adam and what they are willing to do.
 By the end of this adventure and you go back to your time, you’ll be just as cold-hearted as I am.
 Let’s go,”

 Raven brushes pass me.
 I gathered myself quickly and went to find Adam.
 I couldn’t help but wonder, did I just lose my humanity by not doing anything about this or do I lose it when things like this starts making sense.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, SilverKitsuneWrite a Review